 |Admixture percentage||3,5 %||12-15 %|

-Both the volume and the quality of the fibre source is crucial, as this will reduce the animals’ feed intake and limit the growth, thereby producing more uniform gilts.
+Both the volume and the quality of the fibre source are crucial, as this will reduce the animals’ feed intake and limit their growth, thereby producing more uniform gilts.

 Housing of gilts